dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/partitioning.md

 ### Define partitions with dynamic categories

-Dynamic partitioning allows you to create partitions based on runtime information.
-This is useful when the partitions aren't known in advance:
+Sometimes you don't know the partitions in advance.
+For example, you might want to process regions that are added in your system.
+In such cases, you can use dynamic partitioning to create partitions based on runtime information.

 <CodeExample filePath="guides/data-modeling/partitioning/dynamic_partitioning.py" language="python" title="Dynamic partitioning" />

-In this example, we create dynamic partitions based on customer IDs.
-The `customer_data` asset processes data for each customer separately, with the partitions determined at runtime.
+In this example:

+- We defined `region_partitions` using `DynamicPartitionsDefinition` without knowing the values in advance.
+- The `all_regions_sensor` is a sensor that will dynamically add all regions to the partition set.
+Once it kicks off runs, it will dynamically kick off runs for all regions (in this example, 6 times; one for each region).

 ## Define dependencies between partitioned assets